forax/virtual-bean/README.md

 - if there are several interceptors for a call, there are called one after the other, and not one on top of the others, so no gigantic stracktraces
-- speaking of stacktraces, all the plumbing is done by method handles so do not appear in stacktraces at all.
+- speaking of stacktraces, all the plumbing is done by method handles so it does not appear in stacktraces at all.

 Enough talk, let see some examples.